U.S. Agent: Thunderbolts

 U.S. Agent and several members of the now disbanded Mighty Avengers are called upon by Amadeus Cho during the events of Siege.
 Their mission is to stop Norman Osborn's Thunderbolts from stealing Odin's spear from the Asgardian armory.
-After engaging the Thunderbolts in battle, Nuke uses the spear to sever U.S. Agent's left arm and leg.
+After engaging the Thunderbolts in battle, Nuke cuts off U.S. Agent's left arm and leg.

-As thanks for his service during the siege of Asgard, John Walker is appointed the new warden of The Raft maximum security prison.
-The injuries he sustained during his fight with Nuke have left him wheelchair bound and using a prosthetic arm.
+As thanks for his service during the siege of Asgard, John Walker is appointed as warden of the Raft maximum security prison.
+The injuries he sustained during his fight with Nuke have left him unable to walk and using a wheelchair and prosthetic arm.
 He refuses to repair his body using more technologically advanced prostheses because he does not want to become a cyborg like the man who crippled him.
-Walker engaged several inmates in hand-to-hand combat during a prison riot, demonstrating that he could still hold his own despite some limitations.
-The warden was influential in establishing the new Thunderbolts beta team, appointing Songbird as team leader and handpicking the new candidates.
+Walker engages several inmates in hand-to-hand combat during a prison riot, demonstrating that he can still hold his own despite his limitations.

 During the "Fear Itself" storyline, the Juggernaut heavily damaged the Raft before escaping, causing a prison break.
 This triggered a security fail-safe in one section of the jail which reversed the air supply, eventually creating a fatal vacuum.
 Walker set out to override the system, which could only be done in person.
 He was assisted by Ghost, who earned Walker's respect after protecting the lives of the ungrateful inmates.
 Walker also rallies other help, inmate and powered alike, to assist him in his duties throughout this crisis.
 Norman Osborn escapes the Raft due in part to traitors on staff (one had a shrine to Osborn), which leaves Walker under a cloud of suspicion.

 When Bucky Barnes once more assembled a Thunderbolts team with the objective of ending the threat of the Red Skull, he would travel to Hong Kong to recruit U.S. Agent with the assistance of Shang-Chi.
 U.S. Agent was preparing for a covert military mission alongside his partner Todd Ziller (American Kaiju) to destroy a weapons development program in Latveria, but the mission objectives were a lie and had been secretly manipulated by fascist sympathizers of the Red Skull within the United States government and military in order to create a distraction to enable the Red Skull to escape justice once more.